Social Host Liability

 Court rulings have interpreted “knowingly” broadly.
 The courts say that this means “should have known” with reasonable care or inquiry.
 Courts have also interpreted “soon” loosely.
 The Georgia Supreme Court recently found that a claim could be made for a wreck that occurred four-and-a-half hours after a minor bought alcohol from a convenience store.

 There are limitations.
-Georgia’s Dram Shop Act says that individuals (but not alcohol-selling businesses) are not liable for those who drink on their property “in the absence of and without the consent of the owner, lessee or lawful occupant.”
+Georgia’s Dram Shop Act says that individuals (but not alcohol-selling businesses) are not liable for those who drink on their property without the consent (permission) of the owner or the lessee or the actual lawful occupant.
 So, if teens threw a party at their home that their parents did not know about, it is unlikely that the parents could be held liable for damage or injury that the underage drinkers caused later.

 Seeking Compensation for Social Hosts in DUI Accident Cases

 Anyone who has been injured in a drunk driving accident in Georgia needs to understand the circumstances that led to the wreck, particularly where the driver was drinking and who supplied the alcohol.
 There may be compensation available that will help the injured parties in their recovery as they seek to rebuild a shattered life.

 At The Millar Law Firm we have extensive experience in litigating DUI accident cases.
 We know how to uncover all of the facts surrounding these accidents, and we know how to determine who should be held responsible for the losses you have sustained.

 We will seek compensation for medical treatment, time away from work, property damage and for the pain and suffering you have sustained.
 We also may seek punitive damages, which are awarded to punish and deter certain levels of misconduct.
 There is no limitation on this type of damages (punitive) if the case involves a drunk driver.